How Solar Works - Understanding The Differences

 Roof Condition, Shape, and Size

-Once installed, a solar system can function efficiently for over 25 years, so it’s important to ensure your roof is in good condition before installation.
+Once installed, a solar system can function efficiently for over 25 years, so it’s important to ensure your roof is in excellent condition before installation.
 If your roof is in poor shape or aging, it may be necessary to replace it before adding solar panels.
 In such cases, you may be in luck!
 Including the roof replacement as part of the solar project can help offset the cost, making it feel like getting a new roof with solar.

 Roof shapes vary considerably with different house styles.
 The ideal roof shape for solar in the Midwest is a simple rectangle-shaped “gable” roof, allowing for the installation of as many panels as needed without concerns about space.
 Solar can also work well with other roof shapes, even those with many dormers or valleys.
 It just requires a bit more effort to configure and fit the proper number of panels to meet the home’s energy needs.